mincheulkim/rl_collision_avoidance_flowMap/README.md

 - [ ] after reaching the goal, human change their next goal
 - [x] using social force, create behavior of humans and groups
 - [ ] On/Off for visible/invisible robot for human
+- [x] Human regenerate when they checked collision via others 220110
 ```
 - 2. Generate Flow Map
 ```